IndusInd Bank shares climb despite Rs 2,329 crore loss in Q4; here's what you should do - BusinessToday

 Deven Choksey, MD at DRChoksey FinServ Pvt, also recommended not entering the counter immediately.
 "Little disturbing to note few things that whatever the available reserves they have carried in the books, most of it has been wiped off.
 Unless they recapitalise themselves, I don't think the bank is registering a significantly bigger case for returning to normalcy.
 You could always write off the loss and clean the balance sheet but the first big step would be to infuse more capital into.
 And, the second next step would be to tighten the management controls," the market specialist stated.

-"This is where probably this bank has to do a lot of work.
+"This bank has to do a lot of work.
 Till such point this entire exercise gets over, I don't think that it's easy for anyone to buy into banks like IndusInd immediately.
 I would rather like to see how progressively they're taking corrective steps and measures, including changing the management and then possibly take a call on this particular subject," Choksey added.

+Echoing similar views, Sebi-registered independent analyst Mitesh Panchal said it is advisable to avoid IndusInd Bank shares as of now.